day8/re-frame-async-flow-fx/README.md

  - if the task succeeds, an event is dispatched
  - if the task fails, an event is dispatched

-So that's three events: one to start and two ways to finish.
+So that's three events: **one to start and two ways to finish**.
+Please read that again
+- its importance is sometimes missed on first reading.
+Your tasks must confirm to this 3 event structure (which is not hard).

-Of course, re-frame will route all three events to a registered handler.
+Of course, re-frame will route all three events to their registered handler.
 The actual WORK of starting the task, or handling the errors, will be done in the event handler that you write.

-But, here, none of that menial labour concerns us.
-We care only about the **coordination** of tasks.
+But, here, none of that menial labour concerns us. **Here we care only about the coordination of tasks**.
 We care only that task2 is started when task1 finishes successfully, and we don't need to know what task1 or task2 actually do.

-To distil that: we care only that the `dispatch` to start task2 is fired correctly when we have seen an event saying that task1 finished successfully.
+To distill that: we care only that the `dispatch` to start task2 is fired correctly when we have seen an event saying that task1 finished successfully.

 ### When-E1-Then-E2

 Read that last paragraph again.
-It distils further to: when event E1 happens then `dispatch` event E2.
+It distills further to: when event E1 happens then `dispatch` event E2.
 Or, more pithily again, When-E1-Then-E2.

 When-E1-Then-E2 is the simple case, with more complicated variations like:
   - when **both** events E1 and E2 have happened, then dispatch E3